Thomas55555/husqvarna_automower/README.md

   entity_id: vacuum.automower_r_315x_haffi
 ```

-Example for parking indepentend from the schedule for 5 minutes:
+Example for parking independent from the schedule for 5 minutes:
 ```
 service: husqvarna_automower.park_and_start
 data: